 We also require your name and phone number in order for you to be entered into the prize draw where you will be in with a chance to win £2,500 (conditions apply) because we will contact the winner by telephone.
 To be entered into the prize draw you must complete the survey to the point of receiving the ‘thank you for completing the Which?
-Car Survey 2019’ page at the end.
+Car Survey 2020’ page at the end.
 Entry is free.
-If you agree, Which? will feature the winner’s name and location in any of our publications, websites and social media accounts – see our full terms and conditions. [https://www.which.co.uk/reviews/new-and-used-cars/article/which-car-survey/which-car-survey-terms-and-conditions].
+If you agree, Which? will feature the winner’s name and location in any of our publications, websites and social media accounts – see our full Which?
+Car survey terms and conditions.

 Q9.
 Why do I need to enter my car’s registration details?